SirPryderi/CSCU9T6-Exam-Notes/README.md

 If `P(a | b) = P(a)` then `a` is completely unrelated to `b`.

 ## Bayes' Theorem
 In general `P(a | b) ≠ P(b | a)`, but `P(a | b) * P(b) = P(b | a) * P(a)` (because of the product rule), thus:

 		P(a | b) = P(b | a) · P(a) ÷ P(b)

 This is known as the **Bayes' Theorem**, and allows to determine the probabiliy of _a_ given _b_, from the probability of _b_ given _a_.

+## Bayesian Classifier
+**Bayesian Classfiers** are statistical tools that can predict the probability that a particular sample is a member of a particular class.
+One of the simplest Bayesian Classifier is known as the **Naïve Bayesian Classfier**, based on an _independence_ assumption.

 [histogram]: https://media1.shmoop.com/images/algebra/alg_probstat_picsingvar_narr_graphik_14.png
 [expert-system-architecture]: http://cinuresearch.tripod.com/ai/www-cee-hw-ac-uk/_alison/ai3notes/esarch.jpg